dougeby/IntuneDocs/intune/enrollment-autopilot.md

 1. In [Intune in the Azure portal](https://aka.ms/intuneportal), choose **Device enrollment** > **Windows enrollment** > **Deployment profiles** > choose a profile.
 2. In the specific profile blade, choose **Assignments**.
-3. You can assign this profile to all devices or specific groups of devices:
+3. You can assign this profile to all devices or a specific groups of devices:
     - To assign the profile to all devices, choose **All devices**.
     - To assign the profile to specific groups, choose **Select groups**, then in the **Select groups** blade, choose the group(s) that you want to assign the profile to, then choose **Select**.